-The slide reviews some of the current proposed regulations by the Biden administration.
-Regulations with Republican dissent may be less likely to move ahead (at least without material changes) during Trump's administration.
-Some Biden officials (e.g., Rohit Chopra, with Basel) may now push to try to finalize rules this year.
+The slide reviews some of the current proposed regulations by the Biden Administration.
+Regulations with Republican dissent may be less likely to move ahead (at least without material changes) during a Trump Administration.
+Some Biden officials (e.g., Rohit Chopra, with Basel) may push to try to finalize rules this year if there will be an Administration change.